 South Carolina shooting at 'unauthorized' concert leaves girl, 14, dead; 14 others wounded: report

-North Charleston Police say a fight broke out by the stage
+North Charleston police say a fight broke out by the stage

 A concert in a South Carolina neighborhood erupted in gunfire late Saturday, leaving a 14-year-old girl dead and at least 14 others wounded, according to a local report.